SecurEth/CryptoZombiesT2/Lesson1/doc/Development Plan.md

 ## Structure

-CryptoZombies builds to x files that all inherit from the previous.
+CryptoZombies builds to 5 files that all inherit from the previous.
 It will include ERC721 and OpenMath

 ## Test Plan
 Write Truffle JavaScript tests that are traceable to the requirements in the code.